 To matter: to be important or significant

-Olu Taiwo is currently taking part in the Babylon Young Curators Programme; a year-long professional development opportunity for young people aged 18 – 25.
-As a Babylon Young Curator, Olu is presenting an exhibition called ‘I Matter’ at Babylon Gallery in Ely, from 9 April – 3 May 2021.
-Work is sought from approximately 10 – 15 artists that best portray the theme.
+Olu Taiwo took part in the Babylon Young Curators Programme in 2020/21; a year-long professional development opportunity for young people aged 18 – 25.
+As a Babylon Young Curator, Olu present an exhibition called ‘I Matter’ at Babylon Gallery in Ely, from 28 May – 13 June 2021.

 A message from the Curator:

 Babylon Young Curator, Olu Taiwo, curated the inspiring exhibition 'I Matter', at the Babylon Gallery consisting of work created by artists from Black, Asian and minority ethnic backgrounds and communities.
 As part of our commitment to accessible audience engagement, we offered 2 opportunities for the public to become involved and get creative themselves, either through a family craft activity or by writing some poetry.
 The deadline for these activities has now expired, but you are welcome to download the bird craft activity for free below.

 The bird for this activity was inspired by the film, 'Birds or Borders' by Parham Ghalamdar which was part of the I Matter exhibition.

 We are no longer accepting birds at Babylon Gallery as the exhibition has now passed, however you are welcome to download the template to be printed out, cut out and decorated as you wish, as a fun acitivity!